SS British Corporal: Spanish Civil War

 At 05:15 on 6 August 1937, British Corporal was attacked by three Spanish Nationalist aircraft when she was 30 nmi west of Algiers, Algeria (36°53′N 2°52′E), whilst on a voyage from Abadan, Iran, to the United Kingdom with a cargo of petrol.
 The attack lasted an hour, with both bombs and machine guns being used.
 British Corporal was only slightly damaged, with her radio being put out of action for a time.
 The Italian steamship Mongioia was also attacked.
 None of the crew of British Corporal were injured.
 Following the incident, she put into Algiers.
 Two reconnaissance aircraft were despatched from Algiers to search for the attackers.
 The French Djebel Amour and Greek K Ktistakis were attacked off Algiers the following day.
 On departing from Algiers, British Corporal was escorted by HMS Hussar.

 Following the attack, the British Government made diplomatic protests to Spanish anti-Government forces then involved in the Spanish Civil War.
 Rear-Admiral Wells, of the Third Cruiser Squadron, raised the issue with naval authorities at Palma, Majorca, who admitted that their aircraft had been involved.
 They claimed the ship had not been displaying any colours, which was denied by the British.
 This information was passed back to London, which ordered British Ambassador to Spain Sir Henry Chilton to raise the issue at the Nationalist headquarters in Salamanca.
 Markings on the aircraft that attacked British Corporal were those of Nationalist forces.
 General Franco denied that his aircraft had been involved, and further denied that the naval authorities in Palma had admitted involvement.
-The French Government announced that it would provide escort for French ships sailing between Algeria and Marseilles.
+The French Government announced that it would provide escort for French ships sailing between Algeria and Marseille.
 The British stated that prompt assistance would be given by the Royal Navy to any British ship under attack.
 They also informed the Spanish that any aircraft attacking British shipping was liable to be shot down.